MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Neural Tangent Kernel.
   - <details><summary>Digest</summary> In suitably initialized wide networks, small learning rates transform deep neural networks (DNNs) into neural tangent kernel (NTK) machines, whose training dynamics is well-approximated by a linear weight expansion of the network at initialization.
 Standard training, however, diverges from its linearization in ways that are poorly understood.
 We study the relationship between the training dynamics of nonlinear deep networks, the geometry of the loss landscape, and the time evolution of a data-dependent NTK.

+- Increasing Depth Leads to U-Shaped Test Risk in Over-parameterized Convolutional Networks. [[paper]](https://arxiv.org/abs/2010.09610)
+  - Eshaan Nichani, Adityanarayanan Radhakrishnan, Caroline Uhler.
+  - Key Word: Convolutional Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We demonstrate that the test risk of over-parameterized convolutional networks is a U-shaped curve (i.e. monotonically decreasing, then increasing) with increasing depth.
+We first provide empirical evidence for this phenomenon via image classification experiments using both ResNets and the convolutional neural tangent kernel (CNTK).
+We then present a novel linear regression framework for characterizing the impact of depth on test risk, and show that increasing depth leads to a U-shaped test risk for the linear CNTK.

 - Finite Versus Infinite Neural Networks: an Empirical Study. [[paper]](https://arxiv.org/abs/2007.15801) [[code]](https://github.com/google/neural-tangents)
   - Jaehoon Lee, Samuel S. Schoenholz, Jeffrey Pennington, Ben Adlam, Lechao Xiao, Roman Novak, Jascha Sohl-Dickstein. *NeurIPS 2020*
   - Key Word: Neural Tangent Kernel.